 The objectives for this activity are near the top of the opening page.

 History of Geologic Theory class at the University of Minnesota, Twin Cities

 Extensive class objectives and outcomes are listed under one of only two links off the main class page.

-Class: Geomorphology at University of Wisconsin - Stevens Point (more info)
+Class: Geomorphology at University of Wisconsin - Stevens Point ( This site may be offline. )

 This class site has goals and objectives as the first item on the syllabus, two mouse-clicks from the main page.